Massachusetts Island Hopper: Nantucket and Martha's Vineyard

 5 Day Inn Tour

-We are so pleased to present you with our newest bike path tour.
 By combining the lovely paved paths of Martha’s Vineyard with those of the smaller island of Nantucket, we’ve put together a tour that shows off the best these isolated islands off the coast of Massachusetts have to offer.
-Enjoy the ocean breezes, moors, beaches, and forests of these two islands.
-They are as different as they are unique, but they each offer some wonderful car-free cycling.
+Enjoy the ocean breezes, moors, beaches, and forests of these two islands, all while cycling on paved bike paths.
+The islands are as different as they are unique, but they each offer some wonderful car-free cycling.

 Mostly flat terrain on traffic-free, paved bike paths.
 Leisurely cycling level.

-4 nights lodging, 4 breakfasts, 2 picnic lunches, 4 dinners, snacks, ferry between Nantucket and Martha’s Vineyard, van support, maps, cue sheets and trained guides.
+4 nights lodging, 4 breakfasts, 2 picnic lunches, 4 dinners, snacks, ferry between Nantucket and Martha’s Vineyard, ferry to Chappaquiddick Island, van support, maps, cue sheets, GPS directions, and trained guides.

 Fly into Nantucket for the start of our tour and out of Martha’s Vineyard at the end of the tour.
 Cape Air and JetBlue offer connections through Boston and Providence.
 Or drive to Hyannis and take the ferry.
 Once in Nantucket, take the hotel’s free shuttle to the start of our tour.
-WomanTours will provide a complimentary shuttle to the Martha’s Vineyard airport or ferry back to Hyannis at the end of the tour.
+At the end of the tour, you can walk to the ferry to get back to Hyannis, or take a taxi to the airport if you've flown.

 "I was worried that everyone would be faster or more in shape.
 I found that there were all kinds and one could fit in wherever she felt most comfortable.
 Accommodations were always top-knotch.
 I especially loved the Nantucket Inn, very quiet and quaint.
 Fantastic leaders, detailed instructions.
 When a couple problems did arise they were taken care of quickly.
 Always felt very well taken care of and appreciated."